JavaTMP/JavaTMP/docs/tutorials/maven/Java-Automated-Build-Tool-Apache-Maven.md

     - This directory will be put inside the java build path automatically.
 - `src/main/filters`
     - Filters for the artifact should be put in this folder.
 Read more about Maven Filter in this page [https://maven.apache.org/shared/maven-filtering/](https://maven.apache.org/shared/maven-filtering/)
+- `src/main/webapp`
+    - Contains all the required files for a Java web application like jsp files, js files, html files, css files, template files, reports files, WEB-INF files (like web.xml), META-INF files, etc.
+    - All the content inside of this directory will be put in the classpath of the generated war artifact, all resources will be put inside the WEB-INF directory, so it will be available on the runtime classpath by default.
+    - When the project is build or packaged all those resources will be put in the target/WEB-INF folder
 - `src/test/java`
     - Classes and packages for the application test source files should be put in this folder.
     - It will NOT be put in the classpath of the generated artifact.